qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

 - string name       representing the name of the student
 - int numberOfClasses       representing the number of classes in which the student is currently enrolled.
 Clearly this value should not be negative.
 This cannot be more than 5.
 - int classification        representing the student's classification.
 0=Freshman, 1=Sophomore, 2=Junior, and 3=Senior.
-- int[] courses         representing the current courses in which the student is enrolled.

 #### Functions

-bool addCourse(int courseID) adds a course to "courses" and updates the numberOfClasses.
-Returns true if succesful (i.e. the student is not already at maximum enrollment) but false if not.
+- bool addCourse(int courseID); //adds a course to "courses" and updates the numberOfClasses.
+Returns true if succesful (i.e. the student is not already at maximum enrollment and the class is not already full) but false if not.
+- void print(); //Prints all information about the student to the console.
+Simply prints everything using a formatted cout string.